So, you want a cocker spaniel?

 That is why it is so important to obtain your Cocker from a responsible breeder.
 These breeders take their dogs very seriously and try their best to breed happy and healthy Cockers.

-Visit the website of the American Spaniel Club – the national breed club for Cockers – for detailed information and advice about owning a Cocker Spaniel: www.asc-cockerspaniel.org and click on “So You Want to Own a Cocker Spaniel?”
+Visit the website of the American Spaniel Club – the national breed club for Cockers – for detailed information and advice about owning and finding a Cocker Spaniel: www.americanspanielclub.org and click on About the Breed.

 *Suggested by Ruth Kraeuchi’s essay “Why I Prefer The American Cocker Spaniel”, The Cocker Spaniel, 1956.